 This standard originated with the military standard MIL-I-46058C, which became obsolete in 1998.
-The civilian version IPC-CC-830B is nearly identically, so if a board passes the IPC spec it should also pass the MIL spec., and visa versa.
+The civilian version IPC-CC-830B is nearly identical - if a board passes the IPC spec it should also pass the MIL spec., and vice versa.
 IPC-CC-830B is a battery of tests that includes appearance, insulation resistance, UV fluorescence, fungus resistance, flexibility, flammability, moisture and insulation resistance, thermal shock, and hydrolytic stability.
 All Chemtronics Konform coatings are IPC-CC-830B certified.

 Underwriters Laboratories (UL) is considered a credible and reliable safety certification body worldwide, and UL certification is commonly required for consumer goods.
-UL746E tests for electrical safety and flammable safety of the coated electronics.
+UL746E tests for both the electrical safety and flammable safety of coated electronics.
 For electrical safety, there is a battery of tests similar to IPC-CC-830B, but with a cycling current load to constantly measure the failure of the isolative properties of the coating.
-The flammability test uses the UL94 standard like IPC-CC-830B, which involves attempting to light the cured coating with an open flame and observing the sustainability of the flame.
+The flammability test uses the UL94 standard like IPC-CC-830B, which involves attempting to light the cured coating with an open flame, then observing the sustainability of the flame.